oyindonesia/external-api-docs/source/index.html.md

 990 | Final | Request is Rejected (Request Parameter is not Valid) 999 | Non-Final | Internal Server Error

-# Static VA Generator
+# Static VA

-Static VA Generator API allows you to create a unique VA number as a payment method for your customers..
+Static VA API allows you to create a unique VA number as a payment method for your customers..

 ### API Base URL

 Currently API static VA generator is only available in our Production Environment: `https://partner.oyindonesia.com` (Staging Environment will be available soon)

-## VA Generator
+## Create VA

-Use this API to generate VA number
+Use this API to create new VA number

 ```shell
 curl -X POST https://partner.oyindonesia.com/api/generate-static-va -H 'content-type: application/json, accept: application/json, x-oy-username:myuser, x-api-key:7654321' -d '{"partner_user_id": "oy00000001","bank_code": "002","amount": 500000}'